coly-technologies/coly-technologies.github.io/coly-api.md

 <hr style="background: #FE6958; height: 2px">

-Retrieve a single `Group` record with all the detailed pieces of information that you need, including `Personality` and `Values` percentile.
+Retrieve a single `Group` record with all the detailed pieces of information that you need, including `Personality` and `coreValues` percentile.

 ```http
 GET /groups/:id